joealden/corum-client/docs/1-analysis.md

 ##### Functional
 Programming in a functional style helps improve code maintainability, readability, and [more](https://en.wikipedia.org/wiki/Functional_programming).
+Also, the project will be easier to test (Due to things such as pure functions not having side effects, and function composition allows for better testing in isolation [Unit testing])

 JavaScript provides great tools to build software in a functional paradigm, this includes features such as:

 - [First-class Functions](https://en.wikipedia.org/wiki/First-class_function) - This means that JavaScript treats functions the same as any other variable.
 Functions can be passed as arguments to functions, returned from functions, assigned to variables and stored in objects and arrays.